Thembie13/webdev_project1/README.md

-This is my frist website for my web development class
+This is my first website for my web development class